pradeep-kumar8/Machine-Learning/HP-Prediction/README.md

 Predict house prices for the test dataset and prepare a submission file.
 Results
-Gradient Boosting Regressor was the best model with an RMSE of 0.1293.
+Gradient Boosting Regressor was the best model with an RMSE of 0.1293 and 90.54% Accuracy.

 Advanced feature engineering and data preprocessing significantly improved model performance.
 Technologies Used
 #### Python Libraries: Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn